MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/power-thermal-notifications-in-unity.md

 * Shutting down the device

-If your application demands high peripheral performance, consider using the PowerThermalNotification SDK to subscribe to notification events and implement your own custom actions.
+If your application demands high peripheral performance, consider using the PowerThermalNotification Software Development Kit (SDK) to subscribe to notification events and implement your own custom actions.
 Doing so can allow the device to operate longer in situations when otherwise an application may be terminated by the system.

 This article describes the PowerThermalNotification SDK and its basic usage to get you started.